-Almost seven years ago on Halloween week—the week Winston and I were getting married—my mother and her sisters told me the story of their parents making caramel corn balls for trick-or-treaters .
+On Halloween week in 2010, my mother and her sisters told me the story about how their parents, my grandparents, made caramel corn balls for trick-or-treaters .

-Since we were counting down the days until the wedding and were frantically baking cookies for our reception’s cookie table, it seemed like a good time for us to recreate this tradition.
+Since we were counting down the days until our wedding and were baking cookies for our reception’s cookie table, it seemed like a good time to recreate this tradition.

-As we were finishing up the cookie baking, my mom, aunts, sister and I decided to give the caramel corn balls a go.
+As we were finishing up the cookie baking, my mom, aunts, sister and I decided to give these legendary caramel corn balls a go.

-It was terribly unsuccessful–hi, caramel and popcorn is a hard thing to perfect–but every time I think of or eat caramel corn, I think of that evening in the kitchen spent laughing over our failed attempt at my grandparents’ Halloween specialty.
+It was terribly unsuccessful (hi, hello, I struggle with caramel like nobody’s business), but every time I think of or eat caramel corn, I think of that evening in the kitchen spent laughing over our failed attempt.

-So as I tinkered with these cookies, I spent a lot of time reminiscing.
+As I tinkered with these Caramel Popcorn Cookies, I spent a lot of time reminiscing.

-And lemme tell y’all, I spent a lot of time working on these cookies because I did not get the first SEVERAL iterations correct.
+Spoiler alert: I spent a lot of time working on this cookie recipe because I did not get the first SEVERAL iterations correct.

 My mother was in town for the final bake of these beauties, and she got to sample the goods firsthand.